marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 The OBSERVED_ADDRESS frame contains the following fields:

-Sequence Number:
+Request ID:

-: The sequence number of the request for which this response is intended.
+: The request identifier of the request for which this response is intended.

 IPv4: